MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 Common uses for global interrupts include creating basic dialog management features such as Help & Cancel in the root dialog that are then available to any of its child dialogs.

-Once the interrupt is handled, the conversation flow continues where it left off, unless the interruption was a request to cancel, in which case you can use the [CancelAllDialogs][cancelalldialogs] action to end the conversational flow as well as the active adaptive dialog, as demonstrated in the following example:
+Once the interrupt is handled, the conversation flow continues where it left off with two possible exceptions.
+The first exception occurs when you use the [EditActions][editactions] action to modify the sequence of actions.
+The second exception occurs when the interruption is a request to cancel, in which case you can use the [CancelAllDialogs][cancelalldialogs] action to end the conversational flow as well as the active adaptive dialog, as demonstrated in the following example:

 > **Bot**: Good morning, how can I help you?